Sometimes, it’s the little things that matter.

 Fortunately, you can easily avoid making the same mistake.
 And you hardly have to do anything yourself — just schedule a professional, like one of our experienced technicians, to inspect and test your ATS switch every month according to the National Fire Protection Association Code.

-So if you haven’t thought much about your ATS switch for a while, just call us up at 1-800-899-3931 or send us a message; we’ll be happy to keep your switch up-to-code and your business’s electricity running smoothly!
+So if you haven’t thought much about your ATS switch for a while, just call us up at 1-800-899-3931 or request a service quote; we’ll be happy to keep your switch up-to-code and your business’s electricity running smoothly!

 P.S.
 Happy travels — we’re pretty sure LAX will never make that same mistake again!